kimocoder/qualcomm_android_monitor_mode/README.md

   3. WiFi chipset that actually uses the QCACLD driver/firmware.

   Older devices/drivers would need the patch from 'files', future kernels of 4.9, 4.14, 4.19 may have it WORKING from vendor.
+See "LIST_OF_DEVICES.txt" for known working phones.
+  Use issue reports for comments, new information that could help us get a working frame injection to it.
 ```

 <br><br>
-### HowTo GeT that MONITORING !
+### Howto get that MONITORING MODE working

 Configure device to deliver 802.11 packets in raw mode.
 Below is the example of starting monitor mode and channel settings + tcpdump